 When You're A Guy Who Has Trouble Relating To Other Guys

-This article is obviously directed towards men, though some of its more general concepts may also carry over to women who feel like they have trouble getting along with other women.
+This article is obviously directed toward men, though some of its more general concepts may also carry over to women who feel like they have trouble getting along with other women.

-A social issue some men have is that they feel a bit ill at ease around other males.
-They typically don't feel uncomfortable or disconnected around all men, mainly the ones who act the most stereotypically masculine - "Guy's guys", "Manly men", "Bros".
-A man who feels this way may be socially awkward in general, and this is one issue of many he wants to work on, or he could be comfortable with other people overall, but it's always nagged him that he never clicked with other dudes.
+A social issue some men have is that they feel a bit ill at ease around other guys.
+They typically don't feel uncomfortable or disconnected around all men, mainly the ones who act the most stereotypically masculine - "guy's guys", "manly men", "bros", and so on.
+A man who feels this way may be socially awkward in general, and this is one issue of many he wants to work on, or he could be comfortable with people overall, but it's always nagged him that he never clicked with other dudes.

-The problem is that in most locations these typical guys seem to make up a good chunk of the men you'll run into.
-If a guy doesn't connect with them he may feel lonely, alienated, or somehow flawed for frequently meeting people he feels he can't relate to.
-Even worse, he may be more actively rejected or avoided at times, because some people think something is inherently wrong with men who don't fit into the typical male mold.
-They think it's lame or suspicious if a guy mostly has female friends, or isn't into football, or doesn't have a 'manly' enough personality.
+The problem is that in most areas these typical guys seem to make up a good chunk of the men you'll run into.
+If a guy doesn't connect with them he may feel lonely, alienated, or somehow flawed for frequently meeting people he can't relate to.
+Even worse, he may be actively rejected or avoided at times, because some people think something is inherently wrong with men who don't fit into the typical male mold.
+They think it's lame or suspicious if a guy mostly has female friends, or isn't into football, or doesn't have a "manly" enough personality.

-This article will cover the traits of these so-called guy's guys, reasons a male may not feel he clicks with them, some of the complicated reasons he may want to learn how to get along with them better, and some suggestions on how to do that.
+This article will cover the traits of these so-called guy's guys, reasons a man may not feel he clicks with them, some of the complicated reasons he may want to learn how to get along with them better, and suggestions on how to do that.

 Traits of guy's guys

-- They're into stereotypically male interests like sports, cars, drinking, partying, trying to get laid, being outdoors, video games (primarily sports games or multiplayer shooters), guns, gambling, BBQ'ing, and fighting.
+- They're into stereotypically male interests like sports, cars, drinking, partying, trying to get laid, being outdoors, video games (primarily sports titles or multiplayer shooters), guns, gambling, making money, BBQ'ing, and fighting.

 - They use stereotypically male communication styles.
-When you hang out with them you'll mainly be joking around or exchanging opinions and information about various topics (e.g., What you think of some team signing a particular player).
+Their conversations usually stay on a surface level.
+When you hang out with them you'll mainly be joking around or exchanging facts and opinions about outside topics (e.g., what you think of some team signing a particular player, that player's stats).
 Some are your archetypal men of few words.
-They aren't all that emotionally expressive or introspective.
-They don't share their feelings or philosophize about their lives a ton.
-Their conversations don't always go that deep.
+They aren't very emotionally expressive or introspective.
+If you have a problem they're going to give advice, not listen supportively.